lestajs/gists/README.md

 This repository acts as a central platform for sharing LestaJS code snippets, examples, and extensions, promoting community development and easier knowledge sharing.

 ## Creation

-Create a gist at gist.github.com using this description format: "Short summary. #lestajs #your_tag #another_tag".
+1. Create a gist at gist.github.com using this description format:
+"Short summary. #lestajs #your_tag #another_tag"
+2. Include files with meaningful names.
-> You can add the full details in the first comment.
+3. Add full details in the first comment (optional but recommended).

 ## Blacklist

-- Open `blacklist.csv` in GitHub’s interface.
+1. Open `blacklist.csv` in GitHub’s interface.
-- Add gist IDs, one per line.
+2. Add gist IDs, one per line.
-- Explain the reason in the commit message (e.g., "Added a1b2c3d4e5: spam" or "Added x9y8z7w6v5: ").
+3. Explain the reason in the commit message (e.g., "Added a1b2c3d4e5: spam" or "Added x9y8z7w6v5: ").
-- Click Commit changes — the gist will be excluded on the next workflow run.
+4. Click Commit changes — the gist will be excluded on the next workflow run.